jrnd-io/jr-kafka-connect-source/README.md

 JR Source Connector for Apache Kafka Connect.

+JR is a CLI program that helps you to stream quality random data for your applications.

 > [!NOTE]
 > JR executable should be installed on Kafka Connect Worker nodes to run the connector _(see Quickstart for an example)_.
 Instructions on how to install JR on a target host are available at: https://jrnd.io
 > .
 A _docker compose_ with a predefined Kafka Connect cluster and JR is available in _quickstart_ folder.